 What are reasonable choices for the parameters s(k) and $\varepsilon(k)$?
 Let's think about s(k) first.
 As we discussed, it seems reasonable to assume that the adversary is willing to put at least as much work into breaking the scheme as Alice and Bob are investing in running it.
 But how much more work?
 Clearly this depends on the application in question.
-However, at least as a first approximation, we can adopt the convention in complexity theory that "reasonable resources" means polynomial time (in the security parameter k).2 So we will work with the following convention:
+However, at least as a first approximation, we can adopt the convention in complexity theory that "reasonable resources" means polynomial time (in the security parameter).2 (It will also be convenient to give all parties access to randomness.)
+So we will work with the following convention:

-- The honest parties in a cryptographic protocol are required to run in time polynomial in the security parameter. - The protocol should remain secure against any adversary whose circuit size is p(k), for every polynomial p.
+• The honest parties in a cryptographic protocol are required to run in time polynomial in the security parameter.